harithh0/harithh0/README.md

 * 🌱 I’m currently learning Algorithms, C, git, and databases
 * 💡 Interests: Cybersecurity, backend development, low-level programming, and automation
 * 📝 Blog: Sharing my journey and projects in development and cybersecurity
-* 🤝 I’m looking to collaborate on awesome projects
+* 🤝 I’m looking to collaborate on open-source projects

 ### 📚 My Portfolio
 ---